-At a recent workshop, the Northern Ireland Association for Mental Health advocacy service, Newry and Mourne, funded by the Public Health Agency (PHA), met other people who access substance misuse services in Belfast, Derry and Omagh to share their experiences and learning and help improve drug and alcohol service provision.
+At a recent workshop, service user groups from Belfast met other people who access substance misuse services in Newry and Mourne, Omagh and Derry to share their experiences and learning and help improve drug and alcohol service provision.

-Speaking after the event, Leo Foy, PHA Drugs and Alcohol Coordinator in the Newry and Mourne area, said: “The PHA recognises the importance of service user involvement as a way to ensure that services are appropriate and meet the needs of those who use them.
+Speaking after the event, Davis Turkington, PHA Drugs and Alcohol Coordinator in the Belfast area, said: “The PHA recognises the importance of service user involvement as a way to ensure that services are appropriate and meet the needs of those who use them.

 “Coordinating this workshop was part of the PHA’s ongoing commitment to this work, not only at service level, but also ensuring that service users become involved and have a voice in the New Strategic Direction on Alcohol and Drugs.
 We realise that service user involvement is at an early stage in Northern Ireland, but this workshop gave those involved an opportunity to learn from each other and increase the effectiveness of their programmes.
 This is only the beginning of this important work.”

 This workshop builds on and develops previous involvement work, for example, service users have participated as trainers on Council for the Homeless Northern Ireland substance misuse and homelessness training programmes.
 They have also taken part in the training of social workers, through Queen’s University Belfast, and are involved in the management structures of the services that they use.